-As a consumer, buying products with a lifetime warranty or a lifetime guarantee is very important to me.
+As a smart consumer, buying products with a lifetime warranty or a lifetime guarantee is very important to me.
 Before you buy anything, I believe it’s important to keep in mind the notion of investing in products with a policy where the company stands behind its products.
 Why?
 Because I believe in getting the biggest bang for your buck or the most value for your money–not always the cheapest price.
 Doing this makes me, I believe, a sophisticated consumer and one that can purchase with confidence.

 Take my allegiance to companies that offer a lifetime warranty on their products.
 Many of these companies have products with a price tag that might give a cheapskate pause.
 But I don’t just see the upfront price as being important–I see the long-term spending as being the real key.
 So if a company offers a lifetime warranty on an item, and I have to spend only once on something which the company might replace for free in the future, if necessary, then over the long run I’ve saved money.